Artichoke Extract Benefits For Mind And Body

 Why is CREB a big deal?
 It boosts Long-Term Potentiation (LTP).
 LTP essentially strengthens the connections between your brain's synapses, and it's crucial for both learning and memory.
 So, by boosting cAMP, Artichoke Extract indirectly enhances these critical brain pathways.

 One study showed that a PDE4 inhibitor (similar to how Artichoke Extract works) enhanced memory function even at low doses.
-Though the specific chemical used was different, it acted on the same neural pathways as Artichoke Extract in humans.
+Though the specific chemicals used differed, they acted on the same neural pathways as Artichoke Extract in humans.
 [6]

 Secondly, Artichoke Extract is also good at reducing brain inflammation.
 A study demonstrated that Luteolin, a component in Artichoke Extract, affects immune cells in the brain known as microglia.
 These cells can produce the inflammation-triggering elements, cytokines, which detect infections or toxins.
 [7]